Quartz vs. Granite

 Quartz Countertops have always been the deal-breaker when buying a new house.
 Having a remodeled kitchen has a few positive effects on your home.
 First is House Value.
 A renovated kitchen can boost your House Value making it a smart investment for the future.
-Second is adding attractiveness.
+The second is adding attractiveness.
 People who love to cook, hang out around their kitchen or fancy countertop designs will instantly put your house as a Top-Pick Buy, and a sure-fire sale.
-We’ll be going through brands, latest trends, and Countertop materials to help you make the best choice for you.
-What’s the Buzz just like any other place, quartz countertop has also caught fire on this latest trend: White Quartz Countertop that’s looks like Calacatta marble or white Carrara marble.
+We’ll be going through brands, the latest trends, and Countertop materials to help you make the best choice for you.
+What’s the Buzz just like any other place, quartz countertop has also caught fire on this latest trend: White Quartz Countertop that looks like Calacatta marble or white Carrara marble.

-The reason why it has become so popular is that it looks like Marble, but has the more durability of Quartz material.
-In fact, 90 percent of the Quartz which is selling right now are of this type.
+The reason why it has become so popular is that it looks like Marble, but has more durability than Quartz material.
+In fact, 90 percent of the Quartz which is selling right now is of this type.
 Joining this trend is as easy as it seems, and you have the potential to own your own White Quartz Countertop.
 What about the Brands?
 White Quartz and other material are being sold around the world by different companies that offer various services.
 Like everything in life, a good Brand Name can make a big difference in the quality of the product you purchase.
 Some of the most famous Brands also include Warranties for a long period of time (some even life-long), because they are so confident in their product.
 Here are some of a few Brands that you can check out today: Caesarstone, Cambria, Pental, and Silestone.
 Buying from a brand can be more expensive than the usual price, but the benefits and quality you get from your purchases are more than worth the price.

 Granite has been considered the “King” of stone since the countertop industry has started.
-Being one of the best material used around the world, and most common stone, you can be sure that Granite is a stone you can place your full confidence in.
-Granite isn’t a cheap stone, and sometimes can be a burden among the budget users.
+Being one of the best materials used around the world, and the most common stone, you can be sure that Granite is a stone you can place your full confidence in.
+Granite isn’t a cheap stone, and sometimes can be a burden among budget users.
 But what if we told you there is a way to get around this obstacle, one that allows you to get one step closer to your dream kitchen.
 The best way to do this is by going directly to a stone fabricator.
 Why go to a Stone Fabricator?

 The answer is simple.
 Information, Cost, and Quality.
 Going straight to a stone fabricator can help you in the long run.
 Firstly, you can get all the information you need about a certain countertop material (PROS and CONS).
 As someone who works as a stone fabricator, it’s part of their job and responsibility to know all about the materials.
 Secondly, if you decide to buy the stone directly from them it will be much cheaper, just as if you would purchase a Coke-Cola bottle from the company itself.
 Thirdly, Quality is best when it’s original, and you get that from the stone fabricator.
 Other materials that are worth mentioning that you can also acquire from a stone fabricator are Marble, Quartzite, and Quartz.
 Quartz Countertops In the past few years, you can see a surge in Quartz Countertops, and as we said before, one of the newer trends in the market is the White Quartz Countertop.

 Why is Quartz such a popular material?
 Here are a few quick facts to answer your question.